openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 # Test Vectors

 To help implementing this specification a set of non-normative examples follow here.
-The test vectors are implemented using the Initial Public Draft (IPD) variant of the ML-DSA and ML-KEM schemes.

 ## Sample v6 PQC Subkey Artifacts